tessamcdonnel/STAT-217-R-Course/chapter3.md

 Note: The variable listed first (var1) will go along the rows and the variable listed second (var2) will go along the columns.

 *** =instructions
+- Create a contingency table of `mtcars` with categorical variables `gear` and `carb`
 *** =hint
+Use the format from the lesson with mtcars instead of dataset, gear instead of var1, and carb instead of var2

 *** =pre_exercise_code
 ```{r}